Randomystick/Steam/README.md

 # Steam
-A couple of autoexec config files I wrote for my games
+autoexec.cfg files for the Source games I play.